-Emergency Bandage (aka Israeli Bandage®), 6 Inch, Green (Military vesrion), with Pressure Bar
+Emergency Bandage 6 inch (aka Israeli Bandage®), Green (Military version), with Pressure Bar

-The Israeli Emergency Bandage has been at the forefront of U.S. military combat medicine since the early days of operations in Iraq and Afghanistan and has since grown to become a worldwide hemorrhage control solution for an increasing number of elite militaries.
+The Israeli Emergency Bandage, 6 inch, Military, has been at the forefront of U.S. military combat medicine since the early days of operations in Iraq and Afghanistan and has since grown to become a worldwide hemorrhage control solution for an increasing number of elite militaries.
 Evidently, as the global war on terror and response to natural disasters increases, the Emergency Bandage® will continue to be a cornerstone of effective and versatile hemorrhage control.

 Since its adoption by the United States Army Rangers in 2001, the Emergency Bandage®, also known as The Israeli Bandage®, has been the standard of care for hemorrhage control.

 Israeli Emergency Bandage 6 Inch with Pressure Bar known to be the best in-field bandage in the world, developed and manufactured in Israel for the military, NATO, EMS, and law enforcement agencies.

 Only trauma bandage FDA approved as a non-pneumatic tourniquet

 Can apply 30-40+ lbs of force on a wound

 Integrated pressure bar exerts immediate & direct pressure on wound

 Built-in closure bar: no pins, no clips, no tape, no hook-and-loop, no knots

 Non-adherent 6″ pad eliminates removal pain and wound re-opening